University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 | Patient 3              |                  |             |            |

 **Answer the following questions:**
-- Did all patients acquire the same mutation?
+- Did all patients acquire the same mutation associated with meropenem resistance?
-- Did resistance involve independently across the patients?
+- Does the genomic evidence support independent evolution of meropenem resistance in each patient?
-- Would you need to experimentally validate that these variants confer the meropenem resistance? yes or no? explain your answer
+- Would experimental validation be required to confirm that these variants contribute to meropenem resistance? yes or no?